Autonomous Province of Kosovo and Metohija: Anti-bureaucratic revolution

 Albanian educational curriculum textbooks were withdrawn and replaced by new ones.
-The curriculum was (and still is, as this is the curriculum used for Albanians in Serbia outside Kosovo) identical to its Serbian counterpart and that of all other nationalities in Serbia except that it had education on and in the Albanian language.
+The curriculum was (and still is, as this is the curriculum used for ethnic Albanians in Serbia outside Kosovo) identical to its Serbian counterpart and that of all other nationalities in Serbia except that it had education on and in the Albanian language.
 Education in Albanian was withdrawn in 1992 and re-established in 1994.
-At the University of Pristina, which was seen as a centre of Kosovo Albanian cultural identity, education in the Albanian language was abolished and Albanian teachers were also dismissed in large numbers.
+At the University of Pristina, which was seen as a centre of Kosovo Albanian cultural identity, education in the Albanian language was abolished and ethnic Albanian teachers were also dismissed in large numbers.
 Albanians responded by boycotting state schools and setting up an unofficial parallel system of Albanian-language education.

 Kosovo Albanians were outraged by what they saw as an attack on their rights.
-Following mass rioting and unrest from Albanians as well as outbreaks of inter-communal violence, in February 1990, a state of emergency was declared and the presence of the Yugoslav Army and police was significantly increased to quell the unrest.
+Following mass rioting and unrest from ethnic Albanians as well as outbreaks of inter-communal violence, in February 1990, a state of emergency was declared and the presence of the Yugoslav Army and police was significantly increased to quell the unrest.

+On 2 July 1990, еthnic Albanian members of the provincial assembly declared Kosovo а republic within the Yugoslav federation.
+The "Republic of Kosova" was declared an independent state by the assembly 22 September 1991.
 Unsanctioned elections were held in 1992, which overwhelmingly elected Ibrahim Rugova as "president" of a self-declared Republic of Kosova; Serb authorities rejected the election results, and tried to capture and prosecute those who had voted.

 In 1995, thousands of Serb refugees from Croatia were settled in Kosovo, which further worsened relations between the two communities.

+Kosovo War and NATO bombing of Yugoslavia

-Albanian opposition to the sovereignty of Yugoslavia and especially Serbia had previously surfaced in rioting (1968 and March 1981) in the capital Pristina.
-Rugova initially advocated non-violent resistance, but later opposition took the form of separatist agitation by opposition political groups and armed action from 1995 by the "Kosovo Liberation Army" (Ushtria Çlirimtare e Kosovës, or UÇK) whose activities led to the Insurgency in Kosovo which led to the Kosovo War in 1998 ending with the 1999 NATO bombing of the Federal Republic of Yugoslavia and establishment of the United Nations Interim Administration Mission in Kosovo (UNMIK).
+Ethnic Albanian opposition to the sovereignty of Yugoslavia and especially Serbia had previously resulted in rioting (1968 and 1981) in the capital Pristina.
+Rugova initially advocated non-violent resistance, but later opposition took the form of separatist agitation by opposition political groups and armed action from 1995 by the "Kosovo Liberation Army" (Ushtria Çlirimtare e Kosovës, or UÇK) whose activities led to the Insurgency in Kosovo which led to the Kosovo War in 1998.

+The worsening security situation resulted in the United Nations Security Council passing Resolution 1199 demanding an immediate ceasefire.
+A subsequent agreement between Yugoslavia and NATO led to the deployment of an OSCE verification mission in Kosovo.
+In early 1999, the Rambouillet conference was convened in an attempt to end the Kosovo conflict.
+Following a failure to reach an agreement, NATO launched a bombing campaign against Yugoslavia in March resulting in Kosovo being placed under United Nations administration in June 1999.

 In 2003, the Federal Republic of Yugoslavia was renamed the State Union of Serbia and Montenegro.
-Montenegro left the federation in 2006 and recognised Kosovo's independence in 2008.
+As a result of the 2006 Montenegrin independence referendum, Montenegro left the federation in June 2006.

+On 17 February 2008, representatives of the people of Kosovo unilaterally declared Kosovo's independence, an act not recognised by Serbia.